Hecate2/neo-ruler/README.md

 no support for returning multiple values

-Automated tests: difficult to be implemented in Python

-- Cannot use wallet with Python SDK
+Cannot use wallet with Python SDK